Ring’s newest doorbell sits over your door’s peephole

 Ring, a name now synonymous with video doorbells, is making a product to help folks who already have peepholes in their doors.
 The Ring Door View Cam is a smaller piece of kit that can sit over your door's existing viewer / spy hole.
 Sandwiched between the button and the camera lens is a piece of glass that'll let you peer through the hole at your visitors, old-school style.

 Door View Cam comes with all of the usual features you'd expect from a Ring product, including HD video, privacy zones and smart alerts.
 In addition, however, it packs an impact sensor to alert you when a moron knocks on your door instead of, you know, pushing the clearly obvious bell.
 It's worth adding that existing Ring products will let you watch what's going on at the door with its Live View feature.
-But

 Because this is designed to sit over door peepholes, the product is installed without drilling or permanent modifications.
 That should mean that folks in rental properties and apartment blocks will be up for trying the device, so long as you can pop out the existing peephole.
 And Ring will, as usual, guarantee to replace your equipment if it's stolen, although it should be pretty hard to steal.